-So let’s start talking about how you can make your Magento migration a simple process to cut downtime and give your customers a better shopping experience.
+So let’s start talking about how you can make your Magento migration a simple process to cut downtime and give your customers better shopping experience.

 What Magento offers you

-Here’s the thing: Magento really lets you take the features and settings you want and apply them to your store.
+Here’s the thing: Magento lets you take the features and settings you want and apply them to your store.